MarinAtanasov/AppBrix/README.md

 # AppBrix
+AppBrix is a way of thinking about and building scalable modular applications.

-This framework has been written using the latest version of DNX Core.
+This framework has been written using the latest version of [.NET Core](https://www.microsoft.com/net/).

 AppBrix has been created with the following priorities:
 * Everything should be testable and covered with tests.